yuhangwang/kotlin-native/GRADLE_PLUGIN.md

        }
     }

-    apply plugin: 'konan'
+    apply plugin: 'kotlin-native'

 The plugin downloads the compiler during its first run.
-If you already downloaded the compiler manually you may specify the path to it using `konan.home` project property (e.g. in `gradle.properties`):
+If you already downloaded the compiler manually you may specify the path to it using `kotlin-native.home` project property (e.g. in `gradle.properties`):

-    konan.home=/path/to/already/downloaded/compiler
+    kotlin-native.home=/path/to/already/downloaded/compiler

 In this case the compiler will not be downloaded by the plugin.

-To use the plugin you need to define artifacts you want to build in the `konanArtifacts` block.
+To use the plugin you need to define artifacts you want to build in the `kotlinNativeArtifacts` block.
 Here you can specify source files and compilation parameters (e.g. a target platform) for each artifact (see **Plugin DSL** section below for details).

-    konanArtifacts {
+    kotlinNativeArtifacts {
        foo {
            inputFiles = fileTree('foo/src')
        }